Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/DSP/README.md

 ```

 ### Define Data Sizes
-For the benchmarking aspect of this design, it is desireable to have a small data set to be able to run it through simulation, and a large data set to run through hardware to minimize the effects of measurement errors on determining the performance metrics.
+For the benchmarking aspect of this design, it is desirable to have a small data set to be able to run it through simulation, and a large data set to run through hardware to minimize the effects of measurement errors on determining the performance metrics.
 This has been done by providing a small 8k sample of input data (I and Q samples) in which the data repeats twice.
 The application code then copies the data into potentially much larger buffer, using REPEAT_OFFSET to determine where the data begins to repeat itself, and REPETITIONS to copy from this point forward to the end of the buffer the specified number of times.
 Having two cycles of data and a fixed offset (REPEAT_OFFSET) is necessary to allow the filter's start-up transient to settle out and reach a steady state for subsequent cycles.
 Likewise, FLUSH_SAMPLES specifies the number of zero samples to add to the end of the buffer to clear out the FIR filter, so the application can be run multiple times.

 ```
 #define SAMPLES_PER_WORD   4